Stacked glass payment cards with a rupee symbol, Taj Mahal silhouette, and Indian flag

 India regulates crypto primarily through taxation, not licensing.
 The RBI (Reserve Bank of India) issued a banking ban circular in April 2018 prohibiting regulated financial institutions from servicing crypto businesses.
 The Supreme Court struck down this ban in its landmark Internet and Mobile Association of India v.
 RBI ruling (March 2020), restoring banking access to exchanges.

-The FIU-IND (Financial Intelligence Unit - India) under the Ministry of Finance now requires all crypto platforms serving Indian users to register as reporting entities.
-In 2024, the FIU-IND took enforcement action against nine offshore exchanges for non-compliance: OKX shut down India operations entirely (March 2024), Gate.io was blocked, and Binance paid a USD 2 million fine to resume operations.
-Binance is now FIU-IND registered.
+The FIU-IND (Financial Intelligence Unit - India) under the Ministry of Finance requires all crypto platforms serving Indian users to register as reporting entities under the Prevention of Money Laundering Act.
+Enforcement has been aggressive: OKX shut down India operations entirely (March 2024), Gate.io was blocked, and Binance paid a USD 2 million fine to resume operations.
+Multiple foreign exchanges have been blocked for non-compliance.

 Tax Treatment of Card Rewards in India